 Retake your GCSEs online with exams in November and May/June!

-And with the new 9 - 1 GCSEs harder than ever before, it’s understandable if you didn’t get the grades you were hoping for.
+This year almost all GCSEs were examined in the 9 - 1 style, which focuses on tougher content aimed at challenging even the most academically gifted students, so it’s understandable if you didn’t get the grades you were hoping for.

-However, with online qualifications and apprenticeships carving out new paths for school leavers, not getting the GCSEs you wanted doesn’t have to be the end of the world – even if you’re not Richard Branson.
+However, with online qualifications and apprenticeships carving out new paths for school leavers, not getting the GCSEs you wanted doesn’t have to be the end of the world.

 Whether you’ve failed your GCSEs or narrowly missed out on your expected grades, here’s what to do next.